Last updated: March 23rd, 2020

 While the entire Lake Superior Circle Tour takes you to both Canada and the USA, you could opt to do a half-circle tour and just stay on the Canadian side.
 Either way, it’s a beautiful drive and a really cool place to get out in nature.
 Lake Superior is absolutely massive and will make you feel as if you’re driving alongside the ocean.
 It’s home to some incredible scenery as well as some interesting history from the war between Canada and the USA.
 In fact, you can even go scuba diving to see shipwrecks.
 Popular stops include Sault Ste.
 Marie, Lake Superior Provincial Park, Sleeping Giant Provincial Park, Ruby Lake Provincial Park, Pukaskwa National Park, and Thunder Bay.
 This is one of those places where you should plan to spend at least a few days and perhaps go camping, hiking, or enjoy some time on the lake.
 It’s a great road trip Ontario for those who love the outdoors.

 Best time to go: The warmer months from May to October.
 July and August will be the busiest.
+Before going, don’t forget to enjoy one of the many awesome things to do in Toronto!

 Montreal to Gaspé Peninsula, Quebec